TYPO3GmbH/editors-choice/README.md

 Editors Choice
 ================

 This extension is meant to provide improvements for TYPO3.
-It is used as an incubator for possible future TYPO3 Core Features.
+It is used as an incubator of possible future TYPO3 Core Features.

 Features
 --------